ES-Nix/get-nix/README.md

 Broken.
-`qemu-kvm: cannot set up guest memory 'pc.ram': Cannot allocate memory` it needs more memory, I guess, the outer VM the `runInLinuxVM` may need to have as much as RAM as it self needs and the inner `nixosTest` needs too.
+`qemu-kvm: cannot set up guest memory 'pc.ram': Cannot allocate memory` it needs more memory, I guess, the outer VM the `runInLinuxVM` may need to have as much as RAM as itself needs and the inner `nixosTest` needs too.
 ```bash
 nix \
 build \